 6. Use standing orders or direct debits for rentals

 Plenty of our self storage customers tell us they have customers who either never visit their containers or rarely if ever store anything inside.
 Many smaller businesses may write the container storage off as an overhead and never again question it.
 Many individuals may just never get around to cancelling it.
-Automatic payments also mean you are not constantly chasing customers.
+Automatic payments also mean you are not constantly chasing customers for overdue payments.

 7. Consider condensation treatment for containers